my-best-day/medium/readme.md

 ### Based on and inspired by Andrej Karpathy's [nanoGPT](https://github.com/karpathy/nanoGPT) and [miniGPT](https://github.com/karpathy/minGPT)

-I built this project to learn the anatomy and implementation of the transformer architecture by hands-on practice.
-This includes exploring pre-training and fine-tuning training routines.
+I created this project to learn the anatomy and implementation of the transformer architecture by hands-on practice.
+I implemented both BERT and GPT.
+I pre-trained BERT and fine-tuned it on a binary classification tasks - sentiment analysis with the SST-2 dataset, and linguistic acceptability with the CoLA dataset.
+I pre-trained GPT and learned that it's a multiple order of magnitude bigger task than pre-training BERT.

-I started working on BERT and I'm now adding GPT.
-GPT the model, and its pre-training are already here.
-The next steps involve improving support for both models and adding fine-tuning for GPT.
+In addition to learning about the models' structure, I became familiar with training loops, learning rate scheduling, the nuances of weight initialization, resuming from checkpoints, synchronization across ranks, distributed data parallel training, weight decay, dropout, micro-steps and gradient accumulation, dataset creation and caching, and a few more ingredients of the modeling toolkit (such as mixed precision training, bfloat16, float16, and gradient scaling).

 The readme update is pending, as I need to cover GPT, recent additions, and major re-factoring.
 See [todo.txt](./todo.txt) for the plan ahead.

 ### Let's start with some results:
 #### Pre-Training using MLM and the WikiText-103 dataset